Things to Do at Grand Teton That Go Beyond Scenic Overlooks

 Spring (April–June) — The Muddy, Quiet Season

-Spring is beautiful, but it’s muddy.
+Spring is beautiful, but it can be very muddy.
 Snow melts quickly.
 Trails are often wet.
 Some roads may still be closed.
 Wildlife is incredibly active, crowds are lighter, and the park feels raw and awakening.

-Pack waterproof boots.
-Adjust expectations.
-Embrace the slower rhythm.
+Pack waterproof boots and embrace the slower rhythm.

 Summer (July–September) — The Classic Experience